Evaluating COVID-19 vaccine allocation policies using Bayesian $m$-top exploration: Discussion

 \section{Discussion}

-In this work, we present a multi-armed bandit framework to study mitigation policies in an individual-based epidemiological model.
+In this work, we present a multi-armed bandit framework to study mitigation policies in individual-based epidemiological models.
 With this framework, we study vaccine allocation policies in a COVID-19 epidemic.
-We show it is possible to efficiently learn the best strategies using a limited number of model evaluations.
+Via a ground truth analysis, we show it is possible to efficiently learn the best strategies using a limited number of stochastic model evaluations.
 Additionally, the bandit allows policy makers to use the learned posteriors and their uncertainty to make informed decisions.
-Through our vaccine allocation study, we highlight the impact of contact reductions on vaccine allocation policies.
+Through our vaccine allocation study, we highlight the connection between targeted social contact reductions and the design of vaccine allocation policies.

-We assume prevention strategies of equal financial cost, which is a realistic assumption as governments typically operate within budget constraints.
-For simplicity, we keep contact reductions constant during a simulation.
-Furthermore, we do not consider imported cases from abroad, motivated by the fact that we consider an ongoing epidemic that is mainly driven by intra-country contact dynamics.
+\tc{Through our framework, we present a comprehensive retrospective analysis on the organisation of COVID-19 vaccination policies under different contact reduction schemes.
+Moreover, we investigate the impact of vaccine uptake proportions.
+Through our experiments, we show that the top policies follow a clear trend regarding the prioritised age groups and assigned vaccine type, which provides insights for future vaccination campaigns.
+When varying the overall uptake levels, our experiments suggest that this has limited influence on the optimal vaccine policy design.} Next to providing retrospective insights regarding COVID-19 vaccine allocations, we contribute a free software (GPL-licensed) framework that will facilitate the investigation of mitigation policies for future pandemics.

+For simplicity, we make certain modeling assumptions.
+First, we keep contact reductions constant during a simulation.
+Second, we do not consider imported cases from abroad, motivated by the fact that we consider an ongoing epidemic that is mainly driven by intra-country contact dynamics.
 This study concerns a retrospective analysis that assumes that vaccine delivery dates are known.
 To reason about policies when the delivery scheme of vaccines is uncertain, we consider the use of stateful reinforcement learning for future work.